Is your Strong Native Accent an Obstacle for your Job Interview?

 Ask questions to ensure your understanding.
 This is much better than ignoring what they’ve just said as you show that you’re still interested in their speech.

 For instance, you can use some contextual clues like repeating their words to be sure that what you’ve understood was correct.
 Then, you can come up with a savvy answer to their question.
 It’s a perfect strategy that allows you to ask questions without sounding awkward during your job interview.

 Practice, practice, and practice

-Improving a strong accent is not an easy task; you need to be patient, confident and ambitious.
+Reducing a strong accent is not an easy task; you need to be patient, confident and ambitious.
 You may not see the results of your training immediately, but don’t let it break your determination and confidence.
 Practice regularly, whether with your friends, on the internet, or by yourself.

-You will see the results of your practices later, especially in real life situations.
+You will see the results of your practices later, especially in real-life situations.
 When you start talking with your interviewer, you will see how well you’ve progressed.

-However, you should put a limit to your practices; over-practicing can do more harm than good.
+However, you should put a limit on your practices; over-practicing can do more harm than good.
 If you practice too hard, you may end up sounding like a robot and omit your feelings in your speech.
 This is not something your employers will like at all.

 Focus on your qualifications